-Season one of Mad Men relied on style and grace, but in season two the elegance has grown stale.
+Season one of Mad Men relied on style and grace, but in season two the elegance has become routine.
 Don Draper badly needed a change of scenery, and he arrives in Los Angeles like a conquering hero, standing by the hotel pool with a newfound look of determination in his eyes.

 Donald Draper in California, what a sight to behold.
 It changes him.
 It’s where he belongs.
 And when he puts on those aviator sunglasses … hoo boy … it’s game over.

 “The Jet Set” uses its west coast setting like a brand-new character.
-The colors are striking, the score is exotic and the people Don meets are unlike any he’s ever experienced.
+The colors are striking, David Carbonara’s score is exotic and the people Don meets are unlike any he’s ever experienced.
 Even though he’s supposed to be there on business, he quickly falls in with a group of wealthy European nomads, embracing their extemporaneous attitude.
 The fact that he lost his luggage makes it even easier for him to abandon all responsibilities.
-He doesn’t have to pack up and leave; all he has to do is leave.
+Why would he deny himself something that he wants?

-Director Phil Abraham delivers a masterful closing scene — the camera pulls back from a shirtless, sun-tanned Don, confidently striking a familiar pose on the couch.
-Johnny Mathis’ nostalgic “What’ll I Do?” fills the soundtrack, and a delivery man leaves Don’s misplaced suitcase on his front porch back home in New York.
+Director Phil Abraham delivers a masterful closing scene — the camera pulls back from a shirtless sun-tanned Don, confidently striking a familiar pose on the couch.
+Johnny Mathis’ nostalgic “What’ll I Do?” fills the soundtrack.
+Meanwhile, a delivery man leaves Don’s misplaced suitcase on his front porch back home in New York.

-But Don Draper’s not there to answer to the door.
-He’s now Dick Whitman, finding momentary inner-peace on the other side of the country.
+But Don Draper’s not there to answer the door.
+He’s now Dick Whitman, finding momentary inner-peace far away on the other side of the country.

 As Don goes off the grid in sunny California, the winds of change are also sweeping back east.
 Peggy Olson (finally) gets a modern-looking haircut, Kurt (one of the new hires from the season premiere) openly admits to the office that he’s gay and — perhaps most surprising of all — Roger Sterling and Jane Siegel decide to get married.

 Yet the biggest change of all, as far as we’re concerned, is Duck Phillips’ unexpected power play toward Roger.
-Passed over as partner, Duck falls off the wagon, and arranges a secret meeting to sell Sterling Cooper to the British advertising firm he used to work for.
+Passed over as partner, Duck starts drinking again and arranges a secret meeting to sell Sterling Cooper to the British advertising firm he used to work for.
 A merger is imminent, and a new era is dawning.

 It can be fascinating to watch a TV show transform before our eyes.
 That’s especially true of Mad Men, which has built up a dreamlike consistency over the last two years.